ahay/src/user/pyang/readme.txt

 The solution of computation without disk I/O is the use of checkpointing technique.

+16) Forward modeling based upon Mexwell attenuation model
+Main:		Mmaxwell_cpml1.c, Mmaxwell_cpml2.f90,
+		Mmaxwell_sponge1.c, Mmaxwell_sponge2.f90
+Test file:	/book/xjtu/test/maxwell/SConstruct

 ===================================================================
+Postscript:

+I was pursuing my PhD degree in Xi'an Jiaotong University, China.
+During the PhD program, I was sponsored by China Scholarship Council (SCC) to do one year visiting research at The University of Texas at Austin, US.
+I coded a lot of matlab to validate my algorithms and begin my C/C++ and CUDA.
+In UT Austin, I learned MPI and OpenMP to do parallel programming.
+Since June 1, 2015, I moved to University Joseph Fourier-Grenoble, where I was requested to do all programming with Fortran.
+Thus, to compile my codes, you need:
+ 1) check with ./configure to make sure all programming environments have been well installed, especiall for FFTW, gcc, gfortran and CUDA;
+ 2) then, use
+	./configure API=c,fortran-90 --prefix=$RSFROOT
+to install Madagascar.

 I try my best to make my code self-contained.
 I believe it brings convenience and readability, because for readers much effort will be saved on understanding how to invoke complicated functions which may